Here are some of the questions I get asked all the time:

 This technology relies on a fiber pad to be impregnated with carbon dust.
 Due to glue used in binding the carbon dust to the fibers and the small amounts of activated carbon used, the effectiveness of this type of activated carbon filters is very limited.
 Many times, carbon-impregnated pads are also used to function as pre-filters.

-10. Noise level: Most hepa-based air cleaners on high fan speed sound like a train going through the room.
+10. Noise level: Most HEPA-based air purifiers on high fan speed sound like a train going through the room.
 There is also a great deal of variability in terms of noise.
-We have also found that many manufacturers are dreaming when they describe their air cleaner as “whisper quiet” or “ultra quiet.”
-Most air cleaners are so noisy that my husband refuses to have them going in our bedroom at night.
+We have also found that many manufacturers are dreaming when they describe their air purifier as “whisper quiet” or “ultra quiet.”
+Most air purifiers are so noisy that my husband refuses to have them going in our bedroom at night.
 Luckily, we now have one which he can hardly hear and passes the noise test.
 One way around this problem is to put the machine on high speed when you are out of the room and turn it down to low fan speed when you occupy the room.
-The best machines have automatic timers which allow you to program the air cleaner to go on high when you are not occupying the room.
+The best machines have automatic timers which allow you to program the air purifier to go on high when you are not occupying the room.

-11. Reliability and Warranty: A good air cleaner will last for years and the main motor will usually have a five-year life.
+11. Reliability and Warranty: A good air purifier will last for years and the main motor will usually have a five-year life.

 I still think it is hard for the average consumer to make sense out of all this.
 We deluge people with information on our site and still people call us up asking which one would we pick for their situation.